swiftcoder2020/milestone_project_1/README.md

 ### Employers and Recruiters

-Employers and recruiters operate as separate entities of their own in that there is a greater likelihood of them browsing through the website portfolio, assessing one's competency levels through their own project work and connect via various professional social media/collaborative means i.e. LinkedIn, Facebook, Twitter and GitHub.
+Both of these types of users operate as separate entities of their own in that there is a greater likelihood of them browsing through the website portfolio, assessing one's competency levels through their own project work and connect via various professional social media/collaborative means i.e. LinkedIn, Facebook, Twitter and GitHub.
+Therefore from their perspective:

+*Employers*

+* As a user, it is of interest

+*Recruiters*

+* As a user, it is of interest

 ### Website Developer

-As the sole developer, I am aiming to contribute towards the project goals and strategy
+As the sole developer and a candidate, I am aiming to contribute towards the project goals and strategy